rkipp1210/random-number-factory/README.md

-# Ross Kippenbrock Passport Parking App #
+# Ross Kippenbrock Random Number App #

-This is a random number factory app to satisfy the screening exam at Passport Parking
+This is a random number factory app

 ### Sources used for assistance ###